How much money is the UK government borrowing, and does it matter?

 The larger the national debt, the more interest the government pays.

-That cost was not as great when interest rates were low through the 2010s, but became more noticeable after the Bank of England raised interest rates.
+That cost was not as great when interest rates were low during the 2010s, but became more noticeable after the Bank of England started raising interest rates in 2021.

-The amount of interest the government pays on national debt fluctuates.
+The amount of interest the government pays on national debt also varies from month to month.
+It was £3bn in November 2024, the lowest November figure for five years.

 If the government has to set aside more cash for paying debts, it may mean it has less to spend on public services.